 (September 9, 1921 - November 6, 2017)

 Mary de Lisser was a beloved assistant in our Children's Room.
 She told stories and conducted craft sessions for decades of Blauvelt children, who knew her as "Miss Mary."
 Mary was born in Flushing, NY to Angelo Olivia and Catarina Palumbo.
 She was a member of the third graduating class of Queens College, where she earned a bachelor's degree in Romance Languages.
 Mary worked as a translator/censor for the Armed Services in Sands Point, NY before starting a family and then returning to school to earn a teaching certificate.
 Mary began her career as a first-grade teacher in the North Rockland School District.
 She retired after 20 years of teaching first grade at West Haverstraw Elementary School and began a long association with the library.
-Our StoryCraft Cottage room will be dedicated in Mary's honor in 2018.
+In 2018, our StoryCraft Cottage room was dedicated in Mary's honor.

 (September 14, 1931 - October 31, 2017)

 Anne (Murphy) Baer served as the Treasurer of the Friends of the Blauvelt Free Library.
 She spent 20 years at Prentice Hall as an Accounting Supervisor before retiring in 1995.
 She devoted many years volunteering for St. Catharine's Church in Blauvelt and worked for the Board of Elections.
 In her retirement years she was involved with local organizations such as the Catholic Daughters and Morning Music Club.